Rakeela/dragora-notes/Viceroy-Utopia-to-Dystopia-Technologies.md

  * Panarchic Symposium
  * Industrial Overseer
  * Distributed Desalination
 (Yes, I estimate the Industrial Overseer AI as also being non-dystopic.
-It's a specialist multiplier lacking intrinsic activation; if it starts making things worse, people will just stop working with it...)
+It's a specialist multiplier lacking intrinsic activation, and unlike the Lord Industrial on the other side of the graph it isn't described as taking control from anyone in particular; if it starts making things worse, people will surely just stop working with it...)

 ---
 Back to [[The-Viceroy]]